-Our Guided Journeys are a small group traveling experience led by a naturalist Trip Leader.
+Our Alaska Adventures are a small group traveling experience led by a naturalist Trip Leader.
 Your Trip Leader takes care of all of the traveling details and enhances your experience with their knowledge, allowing you to focus on and learn about the beauty of the land around you.
 It is a seamless experience because your Trip Leader is with you from beginning to end and many guests continue their friendship with fellow travelers after the trip ends.
-Our partially guided Lodge Packages are sometimes shorter than our Guided Journeys and offer flexibility because they can begin any day of the summer.
+Our partially guided Lodge-to-Lodge Packages are sometimes shorter than our Adventures and offer flexibility because they can begin any day of the summer.
 Several activities are guided and you are responsible for following the itinerary we have arranged for you.
 This means you will need to be responsible for noting activity and check-in times, such as at the train station, etc. If you have questions about which trip meets your needs and desired adventure, please give us a call and we can discuss our various trips and outline the experience.

 What will the weather be like?

 The most reliable advice is to be prepared for any type of weather.
 Often, we have temperatures between the 40's and 60's in the summer, but it could be warmer or cooler (especially in early June and September).
 It rains in every month of the summer.
 If you're here for a week, you should plan for at least one day of rain.
 We liken the Alaskan summer to spring or fall in other parts of the country.
 We find that when our gear and spirits are well-suited, the weather is always perfect.

 As a solo traveler, how can I avoid paying the supplement?